Reforestation: Competition with other land uses and displacement risk

 Reforestation can compete with other land uses, such as food production, livestock grazing, and living space, for further economic growth.
 Reforestation can also divert large amounts of water from other activities.
 A map created by the World Resources Institute in collaboration with the IUCN identifies 2 billion hectares for potential forest restoration and is criticized for including 900 million hectares of grasslands.
 An assessment of the pledges of governments for reforestation found that the sum of global pledges translates to a required land area of 1.2bn hectares, until 2060, which is equal to a tenth of the global land area und thus deemed unrealistic without a significant encroachment on non-forest areas.
 Experts are calling for a better integration of social data, such as the dependence of livelihoods on specific land uses, into restoration efforts.
 Possible solutions include the integration of other land uses into forests through agroforestry, such as growing coffee plants under trees, reducing the delineation between forests and other land uses.

 A study found that almost 300 million people live on tropical forest restoration opportunity land in the Global South, constituting a large share of low-income countries' populations, and argues for prioritized inclusion of "local communities" in forest restoration projects.

 There are calls for a more selective approach to identifying reforestation areas, taking into account the possible displacement of customary land uses.

+Political and economic challenges

+Reforestation is shaped by political decisions made at different levels such as local, national and international.
+Most countries rely on government programs and financial funding to support their reforestation ideas or projects.
+At the international level, reforestation is promoted as global climate agreements, where countries count forests that are restored toward their climate commitments.
+Reforestation policies also can lead to political tension when restoration efforts compete with agriculture, or land use needs.
+Some reforestation programs have attempted the idea of focusing more on carbon storage rather than the needs of nearby communities, and have been criticized for this.
+These ideas and programs have brought questions about who actually benefits from most of these policies.
+Recent cuts or freezes in international funding have also caused major political issues such as slowing down or disrupting reforestation and restoration projects.
+All of these issues show how reforestation is connected to economics, government decisions and policies, and other types of politics.